Eddie Glaude: Career

 Glaude began his teaching career at Bowdoin College in Brunswick, Maine, amidst a time of growth in their Africana studies program.
 In 2002, Princeton University announced its plans to appoint Glaude as an associate professor; he joined the faculty that year.

 At Princeton, Glaude was the chair of the Center for African American Studies from 2009 to 2015, and the inaugural chair of its successor, the Department of African American Studies, from 2015 to 2023.
 Since 2018, he has served as James S. McDonnell Distinguished University Professor of African American Studies, a professorship endowed by the James S. McDonnell Foundation.

 In 2017, Glaude served as the president of the American Academy of Religion.

 Public intellectualism

 Glaude has appeared on television programs, including Morning Joe, Deadline: White House, and Meet the Press.
 In his public appearances, he "[combines] a scholar's knowledge of history [and] a political commentator's take on the latest events".

-In July of 2016, Glaude published an article in Time entitled "My Democratic Problem with Voting for Hillary Clinton", in which he stated that Hillary Clinton was not his candidate of choice for the 2016 United States presidential election.
+In July of 2016, Glaude published an article in Time entitled "My Democratic Problem with Voting for Hillary Clinton", in which he stated he would not be voting for Hillary Clinton in the 2016 United States presidential election.
 "I don’t agree with her ideologically," he wrote, calling her a "corporate Democrat intent on maintaining the status quo".
 In a later interview, Glaude stated that he was "most closely aligned" with the campaign of Bernie Sanders.

-Commencement speeches

-Glaude has given commencement speeches at multiple colleges and universities, including: